Thursday, November 24, 2011

 - there are exceptions, sometimes people will have a blog designed for them and therefore they don't need the "blogspot" after their domain name

-- in the blogosphere the two most popular blog websites that offer free templates to use are BLOGGER (ie BLOGSPOT) and LIVE JOURNAL
+- in the blogosphere the two most popular blog websites that offer free templates to use are BLOGGER (ie BLOGSPOT) and LIVE JOURNAL.

 - the advantage to a blog is that it's free and very very easy to use.
 When you are behind the scenes in your blog, it is very clearly explained how to post pictures how to post text, how to change the look of the blog.
 You don't need to know html.